-An energy provider needed to use its Plant Information Management System (PIMS) to manage the work and materials flow for its nuclear power plants.
+An energy provider needed to use its plant information management system (PIMS) to manage the work and materials flow for its nuclear power plants.
+PIMS is an IBM z/OS mainframe application.
+The energy provider needed to offload database reporting/querying activity, along with consolidating information from several source systems into an archival database repository to reduce costs.

-- The provider uses heterogeneous replication to replicate data stored in IMS files from IBM zSeries servers to an operational data store (ODS), residing on a Solaris Server, where the data is used to support reporting requirements.
+- The provider uses heterogeneous replication to replicate data stored in the PIMS IMS files from IBM zSeries servers to an operational data store (ODS), residing on a Solaris server, where the data is used to support reporting/querying requirements.
+The ODS is built on an Oracle database.

-- Once on the ODS, the data is then further replicated to other SUN Solaris Servers using an Oracle database for an imaging application.
+- Once on the ODS, the data is then further replicated to other Solaris servers hosting an Oracle database for an imaging application.

 - By offloading the reporting from the IBM mainframe, savings of over $1 million USD annually for disk (DASD) costs and CPU charges are attained.

-- Additionally, near-real-time replication gives the users immediate access to current data, rather than day-old data provided by the prior implementation’s batch processing cycle.
+- Additionally, near-real-time replication gives the users immediate access to current data for their queries, rather than day-old data provided by the prior implementation’s batch processing cycle.

 The above was adapted from the book: Breaking the Availability Barrier, Volume III: Active/Active Systems in Practice by Paul J. Holenstein, Dr. Bruce Holenstein, and Dr. Bill Highleyman.